rogenth/klipper-on-android/README.md

 - Then you can set up Termux Boot in order to autostart the container and klipper screen.
 I added a delay, but I haven't test it yet.
 If you want to manually start the container, use './start-klipper-container' on Termux, just make sure to also start manually the XServer app.

 ## Misc
-You can start/stop Klipper and Moonraker manually by using the `service` command (eg: 'sudo service klipper start`).
+You can start/stop Klipper and Moonraker manually by using the `service` command (eg: `sudo service klipper start`).
 Logs can be found in `/home/android/klipper_logs`.

 ## Telegram Bot